How to Fix a Leaking Lawn Mower Tire Rim. Apply bead sealer to stop the rim leak, inflate and remount the tire.

 After painting the bead sealant on one side of the tire, flip the tire over and apply bead sealant to the other side.

-Reset the Tire Bead to the Wheel Rim
+Seat the Tire Bead against the Wheel Rim

 The tire bead is reset (popped back out) to seat it against the wheel rim by blowing a large volume of compressed air into the tire with the blow gun.
 The rubber tip of the air blow gun is held against the valve stem (remember – the valve core was removed so there’s no obstruction) and compressed air blown into the tire.
 This worked almost instantly to pop the bead back out against the wheel rim.